FudaWiki/fudawiki-files/hanafuda/games/toppa.md

 **There is no traditional number of rounds for playing the game**; settlements are done after every round, and the game will last indefinitely until the players decide to stop.

 Also, decide first whether to write down the scores on paper, or to play with chips, or with money.
+If playing with chips, then both players must have an equal number of chips at the start of the game.
 (If playing for money, then decide first the exchange rate for each point.)

 Any other house rules should also be established at this point, in order to keep gameplay smooth and fair.